molobala/java-socket-ideal-client/README.md

 That interface is responsible of handling ftp operation like sending or receiving a media file.
 It contains just 2 method :
   * `send(OutputStream out,MediaFile file)`: permits sending a media file
-  * `receive(InputStream in,String path)`: permits to receive a media file from the server You need to implements those two methods according to how your ftp server works
+  * `receive(InputStream in,MediaFile mediaFile)`: permits to receive a media file from the server You need to implements those two methods according to how your ftp server works

 ### RequestManager class